SwissDataScienceCenter/renku/charts/values.yaml.changelog.md

 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

 ----
+## Upgrading to Renku 0.7.0
+* EDIT - *postgresql.persistence.existingClaim*: Renku `0.7.0` upgrades the postgres chart dependency, which requires modification of the postgres data volume of existing deployments.
+See [this helper job manifest](https://github.com/SwissDataScienceCenter/renku/blob/master/charts/utils/migrate-pg-to-bitnami.yaml).

 ## Changes on top of Renku 0.6.5
 * NEW - *ui.statuspage.id*: the id for the statuspage.io instance.
 See the values.yml file
 for more detailed documentation.